ThomasMertes/seed7/src/read_me.txt

   HAS_MMAP: TRUE if the function mmap() is available.

-  INT_DIV_BY_ZERO_POPUP: Defined if an integer division by zero
+  INT_DIV_OVERFLOW:
+      Defines what happens in case of an integer division overflow.
+An integer division can overflow with: integer.first div -1
+      Possible values of INT_DIV_OVERFLOW are:
+      0 it triggers an endless loop.
+      1 it triggers a popup window.
+      2 it returns integer.first.
+      3 it returns some other value.
+      4 it raises SIGFPE.
+      5 it raises SIGILL.
+      6 it raises SIGABRT.
+      7 it raises SIGTRAP.

+  INT_REM_OVERFLOW:
+      Defines what happens in case of an integer remainder overflow.
+An integer remainder can overflow with: integer.first rem -1
+      Possible values of INT_REM_OVERFLOW are:
+      0 it triggers an endless loop.
-                         may trigger a popup window.
-Consequently
+      1 it triggers a popup window.
-                         chkccomp.c defines CHECK_INT_DIV_BY_ZERO,
-                         to avoid the popup.
+      2 it returns 0.
+      3 it returns some other value.
+      4 it raises SIGFPE.
+      5 it raises SIGILL.
+      6 it raises SIGABRT.
+      7 it raises SIGTRAP.

+  DO_SIGFPE_WITH_DIV_BY_ZERO:
-  DO_SIGFPE_WITH_DIV_BY_ZERO: TRUE if SIGFPE should be raised
-                              with an integer division by zero.
-                              If it is FALSE raise(SIGFPE) can
-                              be called instead.
-Under Windows it
+      TRUE if SIGFPE should be raised with an integer division by zero.
+If it is FALSE raise(SIGFPE) can be called instead.
-                              is necessary to trigger SIGFPE this
-                              way, to assure that the debugger can catch it.
-If the compiler (s7c)
-                              is called with the option -e the function triggerSigfpe() is used to
-                              raise SIGFPE, if an uncaught
+      Under Windows it is necessary to trigger SIGFPE this way, to assure that the debugger can catch it.
+If the compiler (s7c) is called with the option -e the function triggerSigfpe() is used to raise SIGFPE, if an uncaught EXCEPTION occurs.
-                              EXCEPTION occurs.

   CHECK_INT_DIV_BY_ZERO:
       TRUE if integer divisions must be checked for a division by